saharSaleh22/Living-the-Simple-Life/README.md

 # Living the simple life task

-this project is focusing in responsive we designing priciple
+this project is focusing on responsive web designing priciples.

 ## Technologies i used :